CT Installation and Wiring

-If the CT lead wires are longer then necessary, they can be shortened.
+If the CT lead wires are longer than necessary, they can be shortened.
 Short CT lead wires help to minimize interference from electrical noise.
-If the CT lead wires need to be longer then 8 feet, they can be extended.
+If the CT lead wires need to be longer than 8 feet, they can be extended.
 It is generally better to install the WattNode near the conductors being measured instead of extending the CT wires.
 However, it is possible to extend the CT wires by 300 feet (100 m) or more by using shielded twisted-pair cable and by not running the CT wires close to high current or high voltage conductors.
 Refer to the Current Transformer Wire Extension page for more information.

 Because the CT inputs of the WattNode transducer are susceptible to damage from electrostatic discharge (ESD), always ground yourself momentarily by touching the electrical enclosure or other grounded metal object before touching the transducer.
 This is a good practice to follow with all electronic equipment sensitive to ESD.

 To connect the CT lead wires to the CT input terminals, first strip about 1/4" (6 mm) of insulation off the end of one of the wires, twist the bare strands together, insert the end into the terminal block, and tighten the screw securely.
 It will be easier to connect the wires to the terminal block if the block is first plugged into the meter.